-This time it's set on the US east coast, now known as the Capital Wasteland, and there are a lot of new places to visit and folks to mutilate.
+This time it's set on the east coast of the US, now known as the Capital Wasteland, and there are a lot of new places to visit and folks to mutilate.

 Update: Bonus Games

-Long overdue update (2018): Almost a decade after this page was first published (in early 2009 I think), this article has been visited more than a million times, and still more RPG enthusiasts are stumbling over it every day.
+Long overdue update (2018): Almost a decade after this page was first published (in early 2009), this article has been visited more than a million times, and still more RPG enthusiasts are stumbling over it every day.
 This is all very humbling, considering that it's only a personal 'best ever' type of list.